 Health Insurance Portability and Accountability Act security requirements were established for physical infrastructure, not virtual and cloud environments.

 Health care facilities that store personal health records have traditionally followed prescriptive guidelines on segregating sensitive patient data on separate servers.
-While other industries were moving to the cloud, many health care organizations stayed behind, believing that a cloud provider could never offer a
+While other industries were moving to the cloud, many health care organizations stayed behind, believing that a cloud provider could never offer a Health Insurance Portability and Accountability Act (HIPAA)-compliant data center.

 In this Q&A with SearchCloudProvider.com, Dr. Peter Tippett, chief medical officer and vice president of Verizon's health care solutions group, discusses the two HIPAA-compliant data centers offered by Terremark Worldwide Inc., the cloud services subsidiary of Verizon.
 These new cloud services comply with privacy and security requirements, guaranteed by a HIPAA Business Associate Agreement.